-The broad ethos of Westminster School resides in the enduring values of the liberal tradition reflected in the 1560 Charter of Westminster’s Elizabethan foundation, where it is stated that ‘the youth which is growing to manhood [today we would properly say adulthood], as tender shoots in the wood of our state, shall be liberally instructed in good books to the greater honour of the state’.
+The ethos of the School resides in the tradition reflected in the 1560 Elizabethan Charter, which declares: “The youth which is growing to manhood [today we would properly say adulthood], as tender shoots in the wood of our state, shall be liberally instructed in good books to the greater honour of the state”.

 Westminster is a highly academic school where individual and institutional excellence are expected and promoted in an atmosphere of open-minded enquiry without dogma, prejudice or unthinking conformity.
 This is what we mean by ‘liberal’, enshrined in a broad curriculum which supports the widest possible range of disciplines and activities and encourages the search for deeper understanding which goes well beyond any examination syllabus.

 The atmosphere at Westminster is happy, busy and purposeful.
-The pupils are intellectually, socially, ethically and politically engaged.
-They enjoy plenty of opportunities to articulate and defend their views, to take the initiative, and to deploy their gifts and opportunities for the benefit of others, and for society.
+The pupils are intellectually, socially, morally and politically engaged.
+They enjoy opportunities to articulate their views, and to listen to other perspectives.
+Everyone is welcome, and all may have a voice.